 Required Medical Records.
 Andrews University requires that all first-time students must supply certain medical information before registration can be completed.
-For full details, read "Required Medical Records" (p.
-30).
+For full details, read "Required Medical Records" (pp. 23, 32).
 Returning students who have not registered in the previous 12 months also need new medical records.

 Required English Proficiency.
-English is the language of instruction for all programs on the Michigan campus and at most other United States or Canadian sites.
+English is the language of instruction for all programs on the Michigan campus and at most other sites in the United States or Canada.
 All students whose first language is not English must demonstrate that they can read, speak, and understand English.
-A minimum score of 550\ on the paper TOEFL exam (213\ on the TOEFL computer version or 90 on the TOEFL Internet version) or 80\ on the MELAB exam demonstrates such proficiency.
+A minimum score of 80 on the internet-based TOEFL (ibt), 550 on the paper-based TOEFL (pbt), or 80 on the MELAB demonstrates such proficiency.
 Students who score below these levels will be required to complete Intensive English Program coursework to achieve this score before enrolling in regular coursework.